 Losing your hair: When your body is converting high levels of testosterone, you may develop increasing levels of DHT, which is responsible for damaging hair follicles, resulting in androgenic alopecia.

 Strain on your heart: By using steroids for an extended period of time could possibly lead to increased levels of cholesterol, thickening the walls of blood vessels, which could potentially lead to a stroke.

-Liver damage: In more severe cases, excessive steroid use has been known to cause irreversible damage to your liver.
+Liver damage: In more severe cases, excessive steroid use has been known to cause irreversible liver damage.
 Some advanced anabolic androgenic steroids are made specifically to avoid being broken down by the liver, so as to stay in your system longer.

-Gynecomastia: One thing that is very common for post steroidal use is a massive imbalance on hormone levels.
-A sudden decline of high levels of testosterone can result in more estrogen being produced, which is a known attributing factor for gynecomastia.
+Gynecomastia (Man Boobs): One symptom that is very common for post-steroidal users is a massive imbalance of hormone levels.
+A sudden decline of high levels of testosterone can result in more estrogen being produced, which is a known contributing factor for gynecomastia.